-Pursuant to certain "lock-up" agreements, we, our officers and directors, and holders of 5% or more of our outstanding common stock have agreed, subject to certain exceptions, not to offer, sell, assign, transfer, pledge, contract to sell, or otherwise dispose of or announce the intention to otherwise dispose of, or enter into any swap, hedge or similar agreement or arrangement that transfers, in whole or in part, the economic risk of ownership of, directly or indirectly, engage in any short selling of any common stock or securities convertible into or exchangeable or exercisable for any common stock, whether currently owned or subsequently acquired, without the prior written consent of the underwriter, for a period of 180 days from the date of this prospectus, in the case of the company and our officers and directors, and for a period of 90 days from the date of this prospectus, in the case of 5% or more stockholders who are not officers or directors of the company.
+We have agreed with the underwriter not to offer for sale, issue or sell, or register for offer or sale, any of our common stock or securities convertible into our common stock for a period of 180 days after the date of this prospectus, subject to certain exceptions.
+In addition, pursuant to certain "lock-up" agreements, all of our officers and directors and holders of 5% or more of our outstanding common stock have agreed, subject to certain exceptions, not to offer, sell, assign, transfer, pledge, contract to sell, or otherwise dispose of or announce the intention to otherwise dispose of, or enter into any swap, hedge or similar agreement or arrangement that transfers, in whole or in part, the economic risk of ownership of, directly or indirectly, engage in any short selling of any common stock or securities convertible into or exchangeable or exercisable for any common stock, whether currently owned or subsequently acquired, without the prior written consent of the underwriter, for a period of 180 days from the date of this prospectus, in the case of our officers and directors, and for a period of 90 days from the date of this prospectus, in the case of 5% or more stockholders who are not officers or directors of the company.

-Right of First Refusal.
+Right of First Refusal

-For a period of 24 months from the date of this prospectus, the underwriter shall have a right of first refusal to act as sole investment banker, sole book-runner, and/or sole placement agent, at the underwriter's sole discretion, for each and every future public and private equity and debt offerings for the company or any successor to or any subsidiary of the company, including all equity-linked financings, on terms customary to the underwriter.
+For a period of 24 months from the date of this prospectus (the effective date of this offering), the underwriter shall have a right of first refusal to act as sole investment banker, sole book-runner, and/or sole placement agent, at the underwriter's sole discretion, for each and every future public and private equity and debt offerings for the company or any successor to or any subsidiary of the company, including all equity-linked financings, on terms customary to the underwriter.
 The underwriter shall have the sole right to determine whether or not any other broker-dealer shall have the right to participate in any such offering and the economic terms of any such participation.
 The underwriter will not have more than one opportunity to waive or terminate the right of first refusal in consideration of any payment or fee.